 - Residue from lubrication

 Think about how often your company uses compressed air tools.
 If they stopped working, how many tasks would be difficult or impossible to complete?
 Maintaining your compressed air system is vital and can keep it running for years to come.
 Having a dedicated service that makes it even easier and ensures your maintenance is performed accurately.
-At The Titus Company, we offer expert preventative maintenance services to companies throughout Delaware, Maryland, Pennsylvania, New Jersey, New York and Virginia.
+At Fluid Aire Dynamics, we offer expert preventative maintenance services to companies throughout Delaware, Maryland, Pennsylvania, New Jersey, New York and Virginia.
 If your equipment has already encountered a problem, we can also perform repairs, including 24/7 emergency services.

-Working with The Titus Company can help you improve the reliability of your facility.
+Working with Fluid Aire Dynamics can help you improve the reliability of your facility.
 With high-quality equipment, expert service and more, you can spend less time fixing machines and more time focusing on your work.
-Contact us today to get a free compressed air system review, free equipment service review and estimate and information on the high-quality products and services you can expect from The Titus Company.
+Contact us today to get a free compressed air system review, free equipment service review and estimate and information on the high-quality products and services you can expect from Fluid Aire Dynamics.